SeanRustAvalara/AvaTax-Calc-DirectSOAP-csharp/README.md

 - Set a project as the StartUp project to run that test.
 This is done by right-clicking on the project name in the solution explorer and selecting "Set as StartUp Project".
 PingTest is the default StartUp project.
 - If you're using a paid account instead of a free trial account, you will also need to change the CompanyCode in some files.
 The default value we have entered is APITrialCompany.
 - You will need to install [WSE 3.0](http://www.microsoft.com/en-us/download/details.aspx?id=14089) from Microsoft and reference the Microsoft.Web.Services3.dll.
 - Visual Studio 2008 and later consume WSDLs using post-.NET 2.0 tools, so the web service in the generated Reference.cs file is defined as System.Web.Services.Protocols.SoapHttpClientProtocol instead of Microsoft.Web.Services3.WebServicesClientProtocol.
+You will need to change this in References.cs any time you create or update the web service reference.

 Contents:
 ----------